 TRIO Student Support Services (SSS)

 507-786-8018 • http://wp.stolaf.edu/sss/

-Student Support Services (SSS) is a student retention program sponsored by St. Olaf College with substantial support from the U.S. Department of Education, the National Science Foundation Northstar STEM Alliance, Howard Hughes Medical Institute (HHMI), and the Hearst Foundations.
+Student Support Services (SSS) is a student retention program sponsored by St. Olaf College with substantial support from the U.S. Department of Education, the National Science Foundation, the NorthStar STEM Alliance, the Howard Hughes Medical Institute (HHMI), and the Hearst Foundations.
 The SSS program is one of three TRIO programs originally funded under the Higher Education Act of 1965, whose objective is to help students overcome class, social, and cultural barriers to complete their college education.
-SSS provides the following services: summer bridge program, academic advising/referral; cultural events and leadership activities; financial aid and financial literacy advising; graduate school preparation; research, internship and scholarship application assistance; Supplemental Instruction (SI); and a graphing calculator and textbook lending program.
+SSS provides the following services: summer bridge program; academic advising/referral; cultural events and leadership activities; financial aid and financial literacy advising; graduate school preparation; research, internship, and scholarship application assistance; Supplemental Instruction (SI); and a graphing calculator, smartpen, and textbook lending program.

-To be eligible for services, a participant must: be a first-generation college student (where neither parent has a four-year bachelor's degree), meet federal income guidelines, and/or have a documented disability; be a U.S. citizen or meet residency requirements for federal student financial assistance; and be enrolled at St. Olaf College.
-The SSS program provides services to approximately 160 eligible St. Olaf students annually.
+To be eligible for services, a participant must be a first-generation college student (where neither parent has a four-year bachelor's degree), meet federal income guidelines, and/or have a documented disability; he or she must also be a U.S. citizen or meet residency requirements for federal student financial assistance, and be enrolled at St. Olaf College.
+The SSS program provides services to approximately 165 eligible St. Olaf students annually.
 In order to apply for the program, students should complete an application and bring it to the Student Support Services Office in Tomson Hall 282.

 Other Academic Support